MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 ms.author: alzimmer
 ---

-# How to configure proxies for the Azure libraries
+# How to configure proxies for use in Azure SDK for Java

 ## HTTP proxy configuration